thingsboard/thingsboard.github.io/_includes/docs/devices-library/blocks/microcontrollers/thingsboard-check-example-data-block.md

 {% assign checkDataDashboard='
     ===
         image: /images/devices-library/paas/thingsboard-open-dashboard-click-on-row.png,
-        title: Open dashboard by clicking on it in the table.
+        title: To check the data from our device we need to open the imported dashboard by clicking on it in the table.
     ===
         image: ' | append: generalViewOfDashboardPath | append: ',
-        title: The view of checking data and control our device dashboard.
+        title: The view of checking data and controlling our device dashboard.
     ===
         image: /images/devices-library/basic/microcontrollers/dashboard/thingsboard-example-dashboard-device-attributes.png,
         title: Received attributes from device.